World Cup FAQs

 The Men’s World Cup is the most-watched sporting event in the world.
 Every four years, more than 3.5 billion people watch as teams from around the world compete in the Men’s World Cup (for perspective, the NFL’s Super Bowl draws about 150 million viewers worldwide).
 The tournament is organized by the Fédération Internationale de Football Association (FIFA), the sport’s global governing body.
 FIFA also organizes the Women’s World Cup every four years.

 For Denver, the World Cup is an exciting opportunity for Colorado and Rocky Mountain residents to experience truly world-class soccer, to showcase our city to a global audience and to welcome soccer fans from all over the world to enjoy our many amenities.
-The decision will be made for host cities at the end of 2021.
+The decision will be made for host cities by early 2022.

 It’s a huge honor to host such a prestigious, global event.
 Soccer is a sport for people of all backgrounds, and it’s growing in the U.S. and Denver.
 Hosting the World Cup would be an inspiration to thousands of sports fans in The Mile High City, especially our passionate sports and youth communities; and it would allow the state’s millions of sports fans an opportunity to experience world-class soccer up close in their own city.